List of ambassadors of Switzerland to France: The noble and the wealthy

 The question of costs came into focus again almost 150 years later when the first steps towards professionalising the diplomatic service were taken, which was mainly due to the initiative of Federal Councillor Numa Droz.
 The issue of costs was also reflected in the requirements for recruiting diplomats.
 Anyone interested in becoming a diplomat in the early years was advised that – in addition to a degree in law, knowledge of modern history as well as language skills in the Swiss national languages (French and German spoken and written, knowledge of Italian advantageous) and English (advantageous) – they should have above all one thing at their disposal: Their own assets.

 Excerpt from the speech by State Secretary Franz Blankart (1936–2021) at the Swiss Ambassadors' Conference in 1987, where he also introduces himself as the founder and president of the Association for the reintroduction of the diplomatic uniform.
 At the same time, he explains that he still considers the members of the diplomatic corps to be the elite of the civil service.

 The Swiss Confederation expressly pointed out that a diplomat's salary – even if he is head of mission – will not be enough to cover his living costs.
 Furthermore, until the regulations for the diplomatic service were revised in 1904, it was even demanded that young gentlemen who wished to become diplomats had to be prepared to serve for two to three years without any financial compensation.
 These years were essentially regarded as unpaid apprenticeship years.
 Accordingly, the first Swiss diplomats came from wealthy, mostly industrial and patrician families, who viewed their profession as an appointment rather than a job, in the sense of an honorary post.
-Hence, the young diplomats were virtually co-opted by the old boy network, which also explains the elite reputation of the diplomatic corps.
+Hence, the young diplomats were effectively co-opted by the old boy network, which also helps explain the diplomatic corps' once-elite reputation.
 This only changed with the adjustment of salaries and the introduction of an admission competition, the concours diplomatique, which was developed in 1955 under the leadership of Walter Stucki and finally introduced in 1956.
 This process is also known as the democratisation of the diplomatic service.
 It was the beginning of the end of the era of the gentlemen diplomats.

-"It is true that until relatively recently Swiss diplomacy was primarily the preserve of members of noble and wealthy families."
+"It is true that, until relatively recently, Swiss diplomacy was primarily the preserve of members of noble and wealthy families."